eltonbear/pythonScript2Setup/tutorial.md

 		##### options:
 		-w, --windowed, --noconsole: do not provide a console window for standard i/o

-		-n NAME, --name NAME: Name to assign to the bundled app and spec file (default is the first script’s basename)
+		-n NAME, --name NAME: Name to assign to the bundled app and spec file (default is the first script’s basename).

 		For more options, click [here](https://pythonhosted.org/PyInstaller/usage.html#capturing-windows-version-data)